-The “Door to Hell” in Turkmenistan is the result of human errors.
+The “Door to Hell” was the result of human errors.
 In 1971, a team of Soviet engineers identified the site for oil drilling and an oil rig was dug at the site.
-Soon, the engineers realized it was not oil but natural gas that was present underneath and the escape of gas triggered a collapse of the drilling rig and camp into an underground cavern.
-To prevent the toxic gases from escaping into the nearby towns and villages causing perils to human health there, the geologists decided to burn the gases off.
-However, what they thought would be a burning incident lasting for only a few weeks, went on for more than four decades with the fire burning bright even today in the “Door to Hell”.
+Soon, engineers realized it was not oil but natural gas that was present underneath and the escape of gas triggered a collapse of the drilling rig and camp into an underground cavern.
+To prevent the toxic gases from escaping into the nearby towns and villages, the decision was made to burn the gasses off.
+However, what they thought would be a burn that would last a few weeks went on for more than four decades with the fire burning bright even today in the “Door to Hell”.

-Today, only a few tourists visit the “Door to Hell” in Turkmenistan as the country is still one of the most isolated countries in the world.
+Today, not many tourists visit the “Door to Hell” in Turkmenistan as the country is still one of the least visited countries in the world.
 The government of Turkmenistan now wishes to promote tourism and also advertise the “Door to Hell” as one of its prime tourist destinations.
-Currently, however, the enormous fire pit is not fenced and tourists often approach dangerously close to the edges of the pit.
-The ground near the edges being unstable poses significant threat to the lives of these irresponsible tourists.
+Currently, however, the enormous fire pit is not fenced in and tourists often approach dangerously close to the edges of the pit.
+The ground near the edges being unstable poses a significant threat to the lives of tourists.
 Still, the “Door to Hell” continues to inspire the awe of all and will continue to do so till the fire dies down or the pit is closed by the authorities.